Sybil-Resilient Coin Minting: A Community with Regenerating sybils

 \subsection{Mathematical Analysis}

-Like in the previous model, we again want to show that the introduction of sybils does not benefit their operators (the corrupts) with more money.
-Since now the sybil community is regenerating, we can no longer show that all their money is retrieved.
+Similarly to the static model, section \ref{section: static community}, we again want to show that the introduction of sybils does not benefit their operators (the corrupts) with more money.
+Since now the sybil community is regenerating, we can no longer show that the protocol retrieves all their money.
 We show instead that the money not yet retrieved is bounded by a constant.
-For a more elegant proof, we generalize the fine in step \ref{step: regenerating fine} to be $\mathit{fine}=\alpha \cdot m_{u_{t2}} + f_{u_{t2}}$
+For a more elegant proof, we generalize the fine in step \ref{step: fine calculation} to be $\mathit{fine}=\alpha \cdot m(u,t_2) + f(u,t_2)$, that is $\alpha>1$ coins (rather than 2) are collected back for each sybil-minted coin.
+The following claim depicts the relation between this parameter $\alpha$ and the vertex expansion of the graph, and shows that as long as the graph maintains this bound on the vertex expansion, and as long as $\alpha>1$ coins are collected for each sybil-minted coin, then the amount of coins not-yet-collected at any point of time is bounded by the size of the community.
+It does not grow as $t$ grows.